What Is Costochondritis?

 Differential Diagnosis

 Anterior chest pain demands rigorous clinical reasoning.
-Costochondritis can only be diagnosed after systematic exclusion of cardiovascular, pulmonary, and gastrointestinal causes that may be serious.
-The clinical context, risk factors, and careful characterization of the pain guide the diagnostic algorithm.
+Costochondritis can only be diagnosed after systematically excluding cardiovascular, pulmonary, and gastrointestinal causes that may be serious.
+Clinical context, risk factors, and careful characterization of the pain guide the diagnostic algorithm.

 Tietze Syndrome